amitian/short-story-recommender/readme.md

 ## Communication

-See GitHub for a .pdf file of the Google Slides presentation
+See https://github.com/amitian/short-story-recommender for a .pdf file of the Google Slides presentation